Annotation: Education

 Students often highlight passages in books in order to actively engage with the text.
 Students can use annotations to refer back to key phrases easily, or add marginalia to aid studying and finding connections between the text and prior knowledge or running themes.
+Annotation work is often assigned to high school level students as a means of ensuring engagement with the text.

 Annotated bibliographies add commentary on the relevance or quality of each source, in addition to the usual bibliographic information that merely identifies the source.

-Students use Annotation not only for academic purposes, but interpreting their own thoughts, feelings, and emotions.
+Students use annotation not only for academic purposes, but interpreting their own thoughts, feelings, and emotions.

 Mathematical expression annotation

 Mathematical expressions (symbols and formulae) can be annotated with their natural language meaning.
 This is essential for disambiguation, since symbols may have different meanings (e.g., "E" can be "energy" or "expectation value", etc.).
 The annotation process can be facilitated and accelerated through recommendation, e.g., using the "AnnoMathTeX" system that is hosted by Wikimedia.

 Learning and instruction

 From a cognitive perspective, annotation has an important role in learning and instruction.
-As part of guided noticing it involves highlighting, naming or labelling and commenting aspects of visual representations to help focus learners' attention on specific visual aspects.
+As part of guided noticing it involves highlighting, naming or labeling and commenting aspects of visual representations to help focus learners' attention on specific visual aspects.
 In other words, it means the assignment of typological representations (culturally meaningful categories), to topological representations (e.g. images).
 This is especially important when experts, such as medical doctors, interpret visualizations in detail and explain their interpretations to others, for example by means of digital technology.
 Here, annotation can be a way to establish common ground between interactants with different levels of knowledge.
 The value of annotation has been empirically confirmed, for example, in a study which shows that in computer-based teleconsultations the integration of image annotation and speech leads to significantly improved knowledge exchange compared with the use of images and speech without annotation.